VincentTam/minimal-mistakes/_portfolio/vampyr.md

   * Unreal command to extract the actor's informations (name, location...) to display markers on the map.
   * Feeding all of the above in Leaftlet :smile:
 * **Automatic Jira Tasks** from placeholder actors in the levels.
 Level designers could place placeholder actors in the levels for objects they would need but not available yet.
 By adding custom metadata, which I implemented, to the object, such as a description or if it is animated or not, it would automatically create a Jira task in the database to be treated by the right team.
 It uses a mix of Unreal command to extract the actor's placeholder metadata and a python command with some [python Jira](https://jira.readthedocs.io/en/master/) code.
-* I also spent a lot of time make **Tools & Pipelines** for the animators by making python tools in Motionbuilder as:
+* I also spent a lot of time making **Tools & Pipelines** for the animators by making python tools in Motionbuilder as:
   * A custom animation exporter.
   * Export of the cinematic's cameras and animation's timings from Unreal to Motionbuilder, so that animators can polish only used and visible parts of an animation.
   * Tool to load objects as references in the animator's working scenes.
   * Perforce integration in Motionbuilder.
 {: .text-justify}
-Oh, yes, I also took care of some parts on the compliance on Playstation 4 and Xbox One, providing me an experience developing on consoles.
+Oh yes, I also took care of some parts on the compliance on Playstation 4 and Xbox One, providing me an experience developing on consoles.
 {: .text-justify}
 ## Gallery
 {% include gallery %}